Freenove/Freenove_Media_Kit_for_ESP32-S3/docs/source/fnk0102/codes/Openai/OpenAI_Code.rst

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_34.png
     :align: center

-Click on 'COMx' in the bottom-left corner to display all available COM ports on your computer.
+Click on '**COMx**' in the bottom-left corner to display all available COM ports on your computer.
 Locate and select the entry labeled 'ESP32-S3'.

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_35.png
     :align: center

-Click the 'ESP32' button in the bottom-left corner to display all available ESP32 models, then select 'ESP32S3' from the list."
+Click the '**ESP32**' button in the bottom-left corner to display all available ESP32 models, then select '**ESP32S3**' from the list."

 .. image:: ../_static/imgs/Openai/OpenAI_Code/Chapter02_36.png
     :align: center